Digital Guardian DLP Review and Best Alternatives

 What does Digital Guardian DLP do?

 The critical service that the Digital Guardian platform offers is its protection services for sensitive data.
-Companies that hold personally identifiable information (PII) on individuals now must be cautious about managing that data.
+Companies that hold personally identifiable information (PII) on individuals must now be cautious about managing that data.
 Legislation around the world imposes fines on businesses that fail to protect this information from misuse or disclosure.

 Digital Guardian